richardpenman/minwrap/README.rst

 ===========

 output/ - files generated during operation such as the log and cache

+examples/ - static websites that wrappers can execute reliably locally

 verticals/ - training data to abstract inputs, which currently only cover locations